Easy Jalapeño Pretzel Poppers Recipe

 Instructions

-• Place a jalapeno ring in the center of a piece of dough.
-Press a cube of cheese into the center then wrap the whole thing tightly, pinching together the seams and rolling into a ball shape.
-Repeat with the remaining jalapeno rings and cheese cubes, adding or removing the jalapeno as desired.
+• Place a jalapeño ring in the center of a piece of dough.
+Press a cube of cheese into the center then wrap the dough tightly around, pinching together the seams and rolling into a ball shape.
+Repeat with the remaining jalapeño rings and cheese cubes, adjusting the number of jalapeños as desired.

 • Drop the rolled balls of dough into the boiling water.
 Boil for 3-5 minutes, until the dough is puffed and just beginning to firm up.
 Remove from the water with a slotted spoon.